 According to the American Academy of Dermatology, insurance companies largely consider microdermabrasion a cosmetic dermatology procedure, and therefore likely will not cover the treatment cost.

 The American Society of Plastic Surgeons reported the average cost of a microdermabrasion session in 2017 as $137, but expect to pay anywhere from $25 to $800 for each microdermabrasion session.
-RealSelf reported the average cost of a microdermabrasion session as being $175, based on more than 200 user reviews.
+The average cost of a microdermabrasion session is roughly $175.

 Recovery from Microdermabrasion